 The four "classic" and most often used workshops are:

-Most Rotation churches at some point will bring in a COOKING or COMPUTER or MUSIC, or SCIENCE/STORYTELLING workshop.
+Most Rotation churches at some point will bring in a COOKING or COMPUTER or MUSIC, or SCIENCE/STORYTELLING workshop as an "occasional" workshop option.
 You'll often see our Writing Team lessons the inclusion of MUSIC with the Drama Workshop, or the creation of a video in the Drama Workshop.

 Some Rotation churches incorporate "story" and "music" into their Drama Workshop.
 How you choose to define these core and extra workshops is usually a function of your resources and interests.